Comparing DBUB Group (OTCMKTS:DBUB) and Conn’s (OTCMKTS:CONN)

-DBUB Group (OTCMKTS:DBUB) and Conn’s (NASDAQ:CONN) are both small-cap retail/wholesale companies, but which is the better business?
-We will contrast the two companies based on the strength of their risk, institutional ownership, earnings, dividends, valuation, analyst recommendations and profitability.
+Conn’s (NASDAQ:CONN) and DBUB Group (OTCMKTS:DBUB) are both small-cap retail/wholesale companies, but which is the superior business?
+We will compare the two businesses based on the strength of their risk, valuation, profitability, analyst recommendations, earnings, institutional ownership and dividends.

+59.5% of Conn’s shares are owned by institutional investors.
+5.1% of Conn’s shares are owned by insiders.
+Comparatively, 23.1% of DBUB Group shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings and recommmendations for DBUB Group and Conn’s, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Conn’s and DBUB Group, as provided by MarketBeat.

 |Sell Ratings